My personal experience with 8 days in Hospital Chiriqui with Covid and pneumonia.

-Normally I would ask what is this and what’s it for.
+Normally I would ask the nurse or doctor what is this and what’s it for before I take a pill or get an IV.
 But I was feeling so bad I just took whatever they gave me trusting that they knew what they were doing since they worked exclusively at a Covid ward of the hospital

 The first 3 days, I could not get out of bed.
 I was too weak for one thing but every time I tried to get up my oxygen would drop like a rock so the doctor told me I had to stay in bed.

 The nurses were very attentive.
 Some spoke some English and some did not.
 Between my Spanish and their English, we were able to communicate with no problems.